Nigeria, 146 Others Agree Way Forward on Global Minimum Tax Package

 Ndubuisi Francis in Abuja

-Nigeria, 146 other countries and jurisdictions working together within the OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting (BEPS) have agreed on key elements of a package that charts a way forward for the coordinated operation of global minimum tax arrangements in the context of a digitalised and globalised economy.
+Nigeria and 146 other countries, as well as jurisdictions working together within the OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting (BEPS), have agreed on key elements of a package that charts a way forward for the coordinated operation of global minimum tax arrangements in the context of a digitalised and globalised economy.

-Following months of intense negotiations, the comprehensive package for a “side by side” arrangement, announced Monday represents a significant political and technical agreement which will set the foundation for stability and certainty in the international tax system.
+Following months of intense negotiations, the comprehensive package for a “side by side” arrangement, announced yesterday, represents a significant political and technical agreement, which will set the foundation for stability and certainty in the international tax system.

 Domestic tax base erosion and profit shifting (BEPS) relates to tax planning strategies that multinational enterprises use to exploit loopholes in tax rules to artificially shift profits to low or no-tax locations as a way to avoid paying tax.